Fourth and final call of RESPIRE4: Information for applicants and key deadlines

-- The RESPIRE Fellowship programme is open to researchers with a PhD or four years of full-time research experience from any discipline.
+- The RESPIRE fellowship programme is designed for researchers with a PhD or four years of full-time research experience from any discipline.

 - Fellowship recipients have the flexibility to choose and develop their own research project, but research must be related to the respiratory field.